DCC-EX/mkdocs-test/docs/products/ex-sensorcam/04-ex-sensor-manual-abridged.md

 ## 5. Configuration

-### 5.1 Plan an intial sensor numbering strategy (bigger picture)
+### 5.1 Plan a grand sensor numbering strategy

-The first step is to decide a sensor distribution strategy & numbering system.
-A sensorCAM has 10 banks(0-9) of eight(0-7) individual sensors available(total 80).
+The first step is to decide a sensor distribution strategy & numbering strategy.
+A sensorCAM has 10 banks (0-9) of eight (0-7) individual sensors available (total 80).
 Each **bank** can be tested as a whole to see if ANY sensors tripped or NO sensors tripped.
-Also placing a string of sensors in a row, for example along a platform, can indicate train position with the binary bank value increasing as the train approaches a signal as it crosses sensors 0 through 7.(see **Figure 5** for examples) Sensors are generally referred to with a two digit bank/sensor designation (their bsNo.) e.g Sensor 68 and 69 are therefore invalid bs numbers, 97 is valid.
+Also placing a string of sensors in a row, for example along a platform, can indicate train position with the binary bank value increasing as the train approaches a signal as it crosses sensors 0 through 7. (see **Figure 5** for examples) Sensors are generally referred to with a two digit bank/sensor designation (their bsNo.) e.g Sensor 68 and 69 are therefore invalid bs numbers, 97 is valid.
 Use one bank for a platform (set of 8 sensors).
 Sensor S00 is reserved as a brightness reference sensor.
 Sensor S06 is also RESERVED for now.
-It is suggested that user's Sensors start with bank 1, i.e. S10 (vPin #08), S11 & upwards, with related sensors in their own bank.
+It is suggested that user's Sensors start with bank 1, i.e. S10, S11 & upwards, with related sensors in their own bank.
 They do NOT need to be sequential (Follow the installation Guide for full details). **With the recommended definitions set up, the user does not need to remember or refer to vPins for sensorCAM sensors at all - just use the S%% idntifier.**

-For an EX-Command Station(CS), the 80 sensors will have vPin numbers ranging from #00 to #79(DECIMAL) and mapped to 80 b/s id's(S00 to S97).
+For an EX-Command Station (CS), the 80 sensors will have vPin numbers ranging from #00 to #79 (DECIMAL) and mapped to 80 b/s id's(S00 to S97).
 Users can use, for example, **AT(CAM 0%%)** in EXRAIL commands where a vPin ID is called for.
 For the technically minded, vPin=BasePin+b*8+s.
-For further details on adopted notation, refer to section 4.1.
+For further details on adopted notation, refer to section **4.1.**

 ### 5.2 Preset the wifi SSID and password

-Before uploading the software into CAM check that it has the appropriate WiFi definitions for your railway WIFI_SSID & SHEDWIFIPWD and perhaps for your test area ALTWIFI_SSID& ALTWIFI_PWD are in your **configCAM.h**
+Before uploading the software into CAM check that it has the appropriate WiFi definitions for your railway WIFI_SSID & SHEDWIFIPWD and perhaps for your test area ALTWIFI_SSID & ALTWIFI_PWD are in your **configCAM.h**

 ### 5.3  Adjust other configCAM.h settings

- &nbsp; &nbsp; &nbsp; a) If you want to use “larger” sensors, Place#define SEN_SIZE 2(1-7) in your configCAM.h(ver169+)
+ &nbsp; &nbsp; a) If you want to use “larger” sensors, Place _#define SEN_SIZE 2_ (0-7) in your _configCAM.h_ (ver319+)
- &nbsp; &nbsp; &nbsp; b) If i2c address 0x11 is in use, change to 0x12(or 0x13) i.e. I2C_DEV_ADDR 0x11 in your configCAM.h
+ &nbsp; &nbsp; b) If i2c address 0x11 is in use, change to 0x12 (or 0x13) i.e. _I2C_DEV_ADDR 0x11_ in your _configCAM.h_
- &nbsp; &nbsp; &nbsp; c) The first TWOIMAGE_MAXBS sensors use 2 consecutive image averaging to suppress noise spikes.
-If you want to set a different range to use this feature, change configCAM.h from the default(030) before upload.
+ &nbsp; &nbsp; c) The first _TWOIMAGE_MAXBS_ sensors use 2 consecutive image averaging to suppress noise spikes.
+If you want to set a different range to use this feature, change _configCAM.h_ from the default(030) before upload.

 ### 5.4 Load sensorCAM software

 Follow you-tube to pre-configure the Arduino IDE for ESP32.
-IF using an FTDI interface take EXTREME care not to connect 5V to the 3.3V CAM supply pin as this destroys CAMs.
+If not using the MB and resorting to an FTDI interface, take EXTREME care not to connect 5V to the 3.3V CAM supply pin as this destroys CAMs.
 Using this IDE, load the software into sensorCAM with it unmounted.
 Then mount the CAM in a suitable place for tests.
 A long USB cable is problematical.

 ### 5.5 Establish a monitor screen to sensorCAM

-Establish a USB connected monitor(e.g. Arduino IDE monitor, or PROCESSING4 monitor, preferably at 115200 baud.
-The PROCESSING 4 monitor coded for the sensorCAM has the advantage of displaying the CAM's railroad image(or selected part thereof), all-be-it rather slowly!).
-Because of the many changeable CAM parameters, the WiFi link(webCAM) is not a reliable indicator of the sensorCAM image quality.
+Establish a USB connected monitor (e.g. Arduino IDE monitor, or PROCESSING4 monitor, preferably at 115200 baud.
+The PROCESSING 4 monitor coded for the sensorCAM has the advantage of displaying the CAM's railroad image (or selected part thereof), all-be-it rather slowly!).
+Because of the many changeable CAM parameters, the WiFi link (webCAM) is not a reliable indicator of the sensorCAM image quality.
 It may be better or worse.
-The PC(using Arduino IDE) is only able to show images via WiFi, but because the sensorCAM runs on RGB565 format it cannot send WiFi(jpeg) images without rebooting into WiFi/jpg webCAM mode(under which it cannot read sensors!).
+The PC(using Arduino IDE) is only able to show images via WiFi, but because the sensorCAM runs on RGB565 format it cannot send WiFi (jpeg) images without rebooting into WiFi/jpg webCAM mode(under which it cannot read sensors!).
 The reboot/display/reboot cycle for WiFi webCAM is also tediously time consuming.

 The sensorCAM takes some time to boot and establish sensing mode.
 The white flash LED starts flashing on every frame after about 10 seconds and data flows to the USB terminal.
 A period of averaging ensues with“good” sensing by about 30 seconds.
 This flow of data(and sensing!) can be suspended with the‘w’ wait command.
 Some commands(including a blank line entry) will subsequently restart the sensing camera and sensor output.
 The CAM may crash if it is left waiting for input for over 30 minutes.
 Reference images would also be long out of date.

 ### 5.6 Verify wifi webCAM operation

-The CAM can be switched to WiFi video mode with the'v1' command. 'v2' can select your alternate WiFi network. ('v' will give sensorCAM software version). 'v1' (or'v2') will reboot and load WiFi mode connecting to the network selected, and providing a URL e.g. http://192.168.0.xx that can be used to connect with a browser.
-An image, like **Figure 1** above, should be seen with controls for experimenting with Brightness etc. This image is educational but not necessarily a good indication of the sensorCAM (sensor mode) image because of the unpredictable parameter effects.
+The CAM can be switched to WiFi video mode with the '**v1**' command. '**v2**' can select your alternate WiFi network. ('**v**' will give sensorCAM software version). '**v1**' (or'**v2**') will reboot and load WiFi mode connecting to the network selected, and providing a URL e.g. http://192.168.0.xx that can be used to connect with a browser.
+An image, like **Figure 1** above, should be seen with controls for experimenting with Brightness etc. This image is educational and useful for camera alignment, but not necessarily a good indication of the sensorCAM (sensor mode) image because of the unpredictable parameter effects.
 To see a more reliable image run the PROCESSING 4 *SensorCAM.pde* monitor instead of Arduino IDE monitor (refer **Section 6.**).
-To exit video mode, try the monitor command 'R'(or'F') If this software reset fails, try manually rebooting the sensorCAM(power OFF/ON or via the on-board black push-button using a non-metallic tool!
+To exit video mode, try the monitor command '**R**' (or'**F**') If this software reset fails, try manually rebooting the sensorCAM (power OFF/ON or via the on-board black push-button using a non-metallic tool!

 ### 5.7 Familiarise with sensorCAM command set.